dartmouth-cs98/hack-a-thing-2-setlist-visualizer-2/README.md

 - We don't have complete error handling, nor the best API integration code wise because we once again maxed out on our 10+ hours, and we could not figure out a good way to detect and display errors.
 So, if you choose your own artist and you get an error, try a different artist or ensure that the fields are correct.

 - As noted above, the script takes quite a while to run (30 sec +), so please be patient while waiting for it to run!

+**Hack-A-Thing 2**
+- We faced a lot of problems with the initial spotify integration, specifically regarding authentication steps

+- We would optimally like to have the IFrame render automatically with the artist playlist, but we could not determine how to do this without switching to full Javascript

 ## Running it locally